wmeints/effective-llm-applications/manuscript/11-working-with-agents.md

 Using an LLM as the model for an agent saves you a lot of work.
 You don't need to train a neural network with millions of samples for just one task.
 The LLM is pretrained on all sorts of tasks making it quite useful as the core of an agent.

 Depending on the task you may need to introduce more complex tricks to gather the right information for the agent.
-For example in the paper [Large Language Models Play StarCraft II: Benchmarks and A Chain of Summarization Approach](https://arxiv.org/pdf/2312.11865) they queue up information over time before calling the LLM with a summary of what happened in the game.
+For example in the paper "[Large Language Models Play StarCraft II: Benchmarks and A Chain of Summarization Approach](https://arxiv.org/pdf/2312.11865)" they queue up information over time before calling the LLM with a summary of what happened in the game.
 It's amazing to see how powerful a foundational technique like an LLM really is.

 While an LLM is pretrained on a lot of tasks, it depends on what task you're trying to complete with an agent how much success you'll have using an LLM.
 Complex tasks that can be expressed as text are a great candidate to solve with an LLM-based agent.
 Spatial tasks are probably going to give you challenges.